10 Actions Small Businesses Can Take To Look More Professional on Social Media

 I thought that using social media was a COMPLETE waste of time and that there was no point in using it for business purposes.

-I signed up for a Twitter account + threw up a shabby looking profile cover because it seemed like the easiest social network to use at the time.
+I signed up for a Twitter account because it seemed like the EASIEST social media network to use. threw up a shabby looking profile cover because it seemed like the easiest social network to use at the time.

 Not only did he retweet the post, but he also cited the post on the New York Times Small Business blog! #HappyDance